Training Data Influence Analysis and Estimation: A Survey: Retraining-Based Influence Analysis

-In addition, \citet{Sharchilev:2018:TreeInfluence} propose \leafRefit{}, an efficient \loo{} estimator for decision-tree ensembles. \leafRefit{}'s efficiency derives from the simplifying assumption that instance deletions do not affect the trees' structure.
+\relatedHeading{Efficient \loo{} Estimation in Decision Tree Ensembles} \citet{Sharchilev:2018:TreeInfluence} propose \leafRefit{}, an efficient \loo{} estimator for decision-tree ensembles. \leafRefit{}'s efficiency derives from the simplifying assumption that instance deletions do not affect the trees' structure.
 In cases where this assumption holds, \leafRefit{}'s tree influence estimates are exact.
 To the extent of our knowledge, \leafRefit{}'s suitability for surrogate influence analysis of deep models has not yet been explored.

-Furthermore, for least-squares linear regression, \citet{Wojnowicz:2016:InfluenceSketching} show that each training instance's \loo{} influence on the model parameters (i.e.,~Cook's distance) can be efficiently estimated by mapping training set~$\trainSet$ into a lower-dimensional subspace.
+\relatedHeading{Cook's Distance and Linear Regression} For least-squares linear regression, \citet{Wojnowicz:2016:InfluenceSketching} show that each training instance's \loo{} influence on the model parameters (i.e.,~Cook's distance) can be efficiently estimated by mapping training set~$\trainSet$ into a lower-dimensional subspace.
 By the Johnson\=/Lindenstrauss lemma~\citep{Johnson:1984}, these influence sketches approximately preserve the pairwise distances between the training instances in~$\trainSet$ provided the projected dimension is on the order of~${\log \nTr}$.